micli/Catfish/README.md

 ### Separate database into multiple files

-You can specified how much time range into a database files when Create database.
+If you want to improve I/O performance of database, you can specified how much time range into a database files when Create database.
+Then you can put database name into TDengine.properties file.
 The syntax as below:

 ```sql
 CREATE DATABASE demo DAYS 10 CACHE 16000 ROWS 2000